marcelvoss/MVDribbbleKit/README.md

 # MVDribbbleKit
 MVDribbbleKit is a modern and simple Objective-C wrapper for the official [Dribbble API](https://dribbble.com/api).

 No dependencies are needed, but **iOS 7 or later** or **OS X 10.9 or later** is required.
-This wrapper is built on top of NSURLSession.
+This wrapper is build on top of NSURLSession.

 ## Installation
+MVDribbbleKit is available via CocoaPods.
+Simply add the following to your Podfile:
+`pod 'MVDribbbleKit', '~> 0.0.5'`.
+Boom!

-Drag and drop the MVDribbbleKit folder to your project and `#import` it.
+If you don't use CocoaPods, add the MVDribbbleKit folder to your project and ``` objc #import``` it.

 There are also three model classes included (MVComment, MVShot and MVPlayer) to wrap the retrived data into objects.

 ## API Infomation
-You won't need authentication keys at the moment.
+You don't need authentication keys at the moment.
 API calls are limited to **60 per minute** and **10,000 per day**.

 For more information visit the [API website](https://dribbble.com/api).